s277945/PULSeBS_12/README.md

     ./start_script.sh

-## INSTALL AND START PROJECT WITH DOCKER
+## INSTALL AND START FINAL DEMO WITH DOCKER

   From a command line run: